PoonLab/courses/PATH9577Q/Readings/Markdown.md

 ![](https://imgs.xkcd.com/comics/standards.png)

 However, there is some basic syntax that is fairly global across these different implementations and extensions.
 Given the current popularity of Markdown, there are several guides and resources online, but for your convenience I will summarize some of this syntax here.
+You can also look at the Markdown source of these Readings by clicking on the `Raw` button and compare this file alongside the rendered HTML.

 ### Headings